greypeg/testAssign/README.md

-How to run the project:
+1)How to run the project:

 Commands: